DHTMLX/docs-suite/docs/grid/configuration.md

 ### Shortcut keys for editing

 It is possible to use shortcut keys for editing a cell in Grid by setting the [`editable:true`](grid/api/grid_editable_config.md) property in the configuration object of Grid.
+No selection module is required: the editor opens in the active cell.

 ~~~jsx {7}
 const grid = new dhx.Grid("grid_container", {